 Did you know that 7 of the world's largest urban metropolitan areas are in the 10/40 Window?
 That area, stretching from northern Africa into the Middle East and Asia, is home to 6.5 out of 10 people on the planet, but only 1.5 out of 10 Adventists are in that same window.
 We have work to do!Read More

 "Reach the World" is the Seventh-day Adventist Church's voted strategic plan for the 2015 - 2020 quinquennium.
 "Reach the World" has various initiatives which aim to help church members REACH UP, REACH ACROSS, and REACH OUT.
 Mission to the Cities, along with Total Member Involvement and Comprehensive Health Ministry come under the category of REACH OUT.
 Other initiatives within the Reach the Word strategic plan include Believe His Prophets, United in Prayer, and Revival and Reformation.
 The strategic plan is available here for those who wish to understand more deeply.Read More

 The President and the Prophet: He thought he knew what she meant.

-by Merle Poirier"Daniells traveled to Ellen White's home at Elmshaven, hoping to surprise her with the news of his plans for city evangelism.
+Poirier recounts, "Daniels travelled to Ellen White's home at Elmshaven, hoping to surprise her with the news of his plans for city evangelism.
 But when he arrived, he was stopped at the door.
 The prophet declined to see him, sending a message instead: When he, the General Conference president, was ready to carry out the work that needed to be done, she'd talk to him."